“Data, data everywhere but not any time to think”

 Do you need to review your marketing material?
 Are you using print copies for recruitment travel?
 Are you still mailing brochures?
 Are you translating any of that admissions content into languages where you are focusing recruitment activities?
 Are translations available on your website in digital format for downloading?
 Do any new markets need materials developed?
 What will the costs be for any of these new activities?

-Naturally, the goal in successfully implementing a data-based international student enrolment management strategy should naturally extend beyond knowing how, and what, keeps students coming to, and staying at, your institution.
+Naturally, the goal in successfully implementing a data-based international student enrollment management strategy should naturally extend beyond knowing how, and what, keeps students coming to, and staying at, your institution.
 Next month, we’ll dive into available external student behavior/preference data sources that can point you to the changes you can make to improve your chances of attracting students you are not currently reaching effectively.